jrxrs/thesandbox/Docker.md

 The Union Filesystem is how Docker keeps images slime and lightweight, each image starts with a base image into which changes are merged, this prevents duplication etc.
 UnionFS also allows Read/Write control so that braches can be read-only or read-write.

+## Installation

+I used the following guide to install Docker on CentOS: https://docs.docker.com/engine/install/centos/